AlexanderHel/Movie_Data_Capture/README.md

-English Data Capture fork for
+English Data Capture fork for Movie Data Capture

 Naming Rules is a little different